animator/learn-python/contrib/mini-projects/BMI_Calculator.md

 7. Handle any `ValueError` exceptions if the user enters invalid input.

 ## Usage
-To run the script, execute the following command in your terminal or command prompt:
+To run the script,save the file as ```bmi_calculator.py``` and execute the following command in your terminal or command prompt:

 ```sh
 python bmi_calculator.py